The Church of Jesus Christ of Latter-day Saints in New Jersey: History

 Orson Pratt and Lyman E. Johnson, future leaders of LDS Church, preached as missionaries in New Jersey in 1832.
 They baptized more than 100 while traveling through Ohio, Pennsylvania, and New Jersey.
 Parley P. Pratt arrived in Northern New Jersey as a missionary in 1837.
 Benjamin Winchester and Jedediah M. Grant arrived the same year to preach in Southern New Jersey.

 The first branch, the Toms River Branch was organized in 1838.
-In November of 1845, the Church sent a directive that all Latter-day Saints along the Eastern Seaboard prepare to move to the Rocky Mountains.
+In November 1845, the Church sent a directive that all Latter-day Saints along the Eastern Seaboard prepare to move to the Rocky Mountains.
 Some New Jersey members were among those that traveled to California in 1846 on the ship Brooklyn.
 There were 21 organized branches in 1848.
 Church membership in the 1850's and 1860's dwindled in New Jersey as missionary work was occasional and those that did join were encouraged to go west.

 In 1893 when the Eastern-States Mission was re-established, but Church activity was slow to resume.
 By 1920 a branch was organized in Newark.
 Other congregations were established.
 The Newark Branch moved to East Orange and became the East Orange Ward of the New York Stake in 1934.
 The East Orange Ward eventually moved to Short Hills and was renamed the Short Hills Ward September 9, 1953, where it still remains today.
 In 1960, the New Jersey Stake was created.

 In 2013, a new meetinghouse was built in Newark, New Jersey, a 35000 sqft church topped by a 45 ft steeple adjacent to the Newark Broad Street station.

 In 2014, a meetinghouse was built in Camden, New Jersey.

 David L. Buckner formed the first Young Adult stake in the New York City region on June 18, 2018.

 Stakes

-As of February 2023, New Jersey had the following stakes (with the stake center in New Jersey):
+As of May 2025, New Jersey had the following stakes (with the stake center in New Jersey):